jdegoes/jdegoes.github.io/_posts/2019-12-22-fp-glossary.md

 **Domain-Specific Language (DSL)**.
 A _domain-specific language_ (DSL) is a "mini-language" that is designed to solve a certain subproblem in an application.
 In functional programming, DSLs are generally _embedded_, which means users of these DSL use data types and operators, defined in the host language, to construct programs in the DSL.

+**Effect Rotation**. _Effect rotation_ refers to the construction of highly polymorphic data types (typically _indexed monads_) that simultaneously support multiple _functional effects_.
+Each effect supported by the data type is represented with a different type parameter, and each effect may be introduced or eliminated using certain operations.
+Effect rotation provides much of the benefit of monad transformers, but with substantially improved performance, and in some languages like Scala, significantly better type inference.

 **Existential Quantification**. _Existential quantification_ asserts that a statement holds for some choice of a given variable.
 For example, the value `list: List[_]` is existentially quantified over the `List` type parameter, asserting that there exists some (unknown) type that describes the type of elements in the list, without specifying what this type is.

 **Existential Type**.
 An _existential type_ is a specific, definite type, which is unknown to code interacting with the type.
 In programming languages, existential types are used to "forget" information that need not be carried around in type parameters.
 In Scala, abstract type members are always existential types.